ME-ICA/tedana/docs/approach.rst

 .. image:: /_static/a09_optimal_combination_value_distributions.png

 The time series for the optimally combined data also looks like a combination of the other echoes (which it is).
+This optimally combined data is written out as `ts_OC.nii.gz`

 .. image:: /_static/a10_optimal_combination_timeseries.png